-Spill-the-Tea is a weekly series about all things to do with Influencer Marketing.
-While I’m a content creator, I try to write these posts from both sides of the story, the creator and the brands they represent.
-On this week’s edition of spill-the-tea, we’re chatting about USAGE RIGHTS.
+Spill-the-Tea is a blog series about all things to do with Influencer Marketing.
+While I’m a Content Creator and Social Media Manager, I try to write these posts from both sides of the story, the creator and the brand they’re representing.
+On this edition of spill-the-tea, we’re chatting about USAGE RIGHTS.

 As an Influencer, do you know who owns the content you create?
 How about when working with a brand and you’re paid to create the content?

 While some Influencers choose to work with agencies who will help guide them through negotiations and contracts, most influencers are solopreneurs and as such, need to be extra careful about the contracts they’re signing!
 (Read the fine print!)